AndyDerevyanko/Scheme-Interpreter/README.md

 # Scheme-Interpreter

-A small, embeddable Scheme interpreter in pure Python (no dependencies), built as the scripting core for a LilyPond-style music notation program — and usable standalone.
+A small, embeddable Scheme interpreter in pure Python (no dependencies)

 ## Quick start